 CDC Traveler’s Health (USA) – Zimbabwe.

-Thinking of travelling?
-Read our latest booking terms and conditions, to allow you peace of mind when planning your trip
+Thinking of booking?
+Great!
+Read our updated booking terms and conditions, to allow you peace of mind when planning your trip

 Volunteer projects in Zimbabwe

-Join a unique conservation programme, based on a family-run private conservancy dedicated to the long-term protection of African wildlife, focusing on the endangered black rhino.
-Play a vital role in securing the future of these iconic animals and undertake a combination of rhino and elephant conservation work, and community empowerment projects.
+Join a unique conservation programme based on a family-run private conservancy, The project is dedicated to the long-term protection of African wildlife, focusing on the endangered black rhino.
+Volunteers play a vital role in securing the future of these iconic animals and undertake a combination of rhino and elephant conservation work and community empowerment projects.

 Volunteer at Zimbabwe’s only wildlife sanctuary dedicated to the rescue, rehabilitation and release of primates, the often-overlooked victims of the human-wildlife conflict.
 Gain animal care experience with a variety of other wildlife, with one goal in mind – to support vulnerable animals and work towards their eventual safe release.

 A unique volunteer programme, combining horse riding safaris, anti-poaching patrols and horseback game counts.
 Live on a family-run wildlife conservancy, dedicated to the long-term protection of the endangered black rhino.
-Volunteers also contribute to important conservation work around the conservancy, and participate in community engagement projects.
+Horse riding volunteers contribute to important conservation work around the conservancy and also participate in community engagement projects.

-Combine rhino and elephant conservation on a 10,000 acre private conservancy with primate care at Zimbabwe’s only dedicated primate rehabilitations and release facility.
-Experience daily conservancy life in the heart of Zimbabwe’s bushveld, and work in a small sanctuary focused on animal care and release.
+Combine rhino and elephant conservation on a 10,000 acre private conservancy with primate care at Zimbabwe’s only dedicated primate rehabilitation and release facility.
+Experience daily conservancy life in the heart of Zimbabwe’s bushveld, and volunteer in a small sanctuary focused on animal care and release.

 Volunteer in Victoria Falls and support grass-roots community action on a small, focused volunteer programme.
 Help build strong communities through long term livelihood development, water aid, education and healthcare projects.
 Support local staff in the delivery of sustainable poverty alleviation solutions to marginalised communities living in a harsh environment.